 Streamlabs OBS Dropping Frames Issues Explained

-Here are the most common frame problems:
+Here are the most common frame issues:

 1. Lagged frames